mozilla-services/merino-py/docs/ops.md

 - `format` (`MERINO_LOGGING__FORMAT`) - Controls the format of outputted logs in either `pretty` or `mozlog` format.
 See [../config_logging.py][log].

+### Caveat

+Be extra careful whenever you need to reference those deeply nested settings (e.g. `settings.foo.bar.baz`) in the hot paths of the code base, such as middlewares or route handlers.
+Under the hood, Dynaconf will perform a dictionary lookup for each level of the configuration hierarchy.
+While it's harmless to do those lookups once or twice, it comes a surprisingly high overhead if accessing them repeatedly in the hot paths.
+You can cache those settings somewhere to mitigate this issue.

 ### Logging